exercism/python/exercises/concept/chaitanas-colossal-coaster/.docs/introduction.md

 #=> [1, 2, 3, 9]
 ```

-There is another way to add an item to the list. `insert()` method also gives you the ability to add the item to a particular index in the list.
+Another way to add an item to the list is to `.insert()` an item.
+This method gives you the ability to add the item at particular index in the list.

-`insert` takes 2 parameters.
+`.insert()` takes 2 parameters:

-1. index at which you want to add the item
+1. index of the item _before which_ you want the new item to appear
-2. item
+2. the item to be inserted

-Note: if the index is 0, the item will be added to the first of the list. if the index is more than or equal to the length of the list, then item will be added to the last of the list (like the append function)
+Note: if the given index is 0, the item will be added to front of the list.
+If the supplied index is greater than or equal to the length of the list, the item will be added in the last position, and is the equivalent of using `.append()`.

 ```python
 ex_list = [1, 2, 3]